• Home

 ROBERT

 Another former #1, Robert ruled in the 1930s.
-Like Matthew, I think it’s still fresh today, especially if you opt for Rob or Robbie instead of Bob.
+Like Matthew, it can still wear nicely today, especially if you opt for Rob or Robbie instead of Bob.
 (Though Bobby does sound awfully sweet …)

 TYLER

 A brother for Madison, or maybe Mason, Tyler cracked the Top Five in 1993, but only stayed until 1994.
-It’s still in regular use, but the average Tyler is nearly grown-up now.
+It’s still in regular use, but the average Tyler is probably grown-up now.

 WILLIAM